 The City of Punta Gorda is a well-managed organization that has worked to make the most of limited financial resources.
-After a remarkable recovery from Hurricane Charley in 2004, the City managed to function well through the sudden loss of revenues caused by the housing crisis and the Great Recession.
+After a remarkable recovery from Hurricane Charley in 2004, the City managed to remain fiscally sound through the sudden loss of revenues caused by the housing crisis and the Great Recession.
 Infrastructure maintenance was deferred, City employees went several years without raises, and the City's workforce was reduced somewhat without significantly impacting the delivery of day-to-day services.
-As a result, however, the City faces a particular vulnerability to future economic shocks.
+As a result, however, the City faces a greater vulnerability to future economic shocks.

+Budget Reserves are Too Low.
 The Government Finance Officers Association recommends that cities maintain an unrestricted fund balance equal to two months' expenditures, or 16.7 percent.
 Such reserves allow the City to fund temporary revenue shortfalls and to respond to emergencies or other unbudgeted needs without being forced to reduce service levels or raise taxes and fees.
 The City Council has adopted this standard as a goal; however, since the hurricane and the Great Recession, the City has not fully recovered fiscally.
-Its budgeted reserves for FY 2019 are only 8.0 percent, and the City has been forced to tap into those reserves to meet some operating costs.
-Capital improvement projects identified as priorities for the next five years include more than \$15.6 million in unfunded projects.
-City salaries and wages are not currently competitive with those of nearby and comparable communities, making it more difficult to attract and retain good employees.1 This is particularly true given that municipal employees cannot afford housing in Punta Gorda or nearby areas.
+Its budgeted reserves for FY 2019 are only 8.0 percent, and the City has been forced to tap into those reserves above the lower minimum to meet some operating costs.

-Legislative constraints2 on residential property taxes challenge the City in its efforts to hold the millage rate constant.
+New Development Offers the Best Potentials for Higher City Revenues.
+Legislative constraints on residential property taxes challenge the City in its efforts to hold the millage rate constant.
 The total tax base is still 11 percent below the 2008 level.
-Growth in property tax revenues is essentially possible only with new development, which amounted to only \$60 million or 2.1 percent of the 2018 total gross taxable value.
+Growth in property tax revenues is essentially possible only with new development, which amounted to only \$60 million or 2.1 percent of the total gross taxable value in 2018.

+Revenues are Too Dependent on Residential Property Taxes.
 With residential properties accounting for 88.7 percent of the property tax base, the City is less resilient fiscally than other communities with a larger commercial/industrial tax base.
+Residents fund a larger share of costs than in other communities and bear a higher risk of unexpected costs.